code-423n4/2025-05-upside/README.md

 ### Fee Flows

-Fee revenue is accumulated and must be claimed explicitly by the deployer or `Owner`.
+Swap Fee revenue is accumulated and must be claimed explicitly by the deployer or `Owner`.
 Transfers of claimable fees are never automatic.

 ### Liquidity Withdrawal Restrictions